sarahquigley/poetry/_posts/2008-01-15-otters-first-love.markdown

 ---
 layout: post
-title: |
+title: |-
     Otter's
     First Love
-excerpt: |
+excerpt: |-
-  Otter's first love was not
-  a rough wave,
-  soft fingers, strong wrists –
+  Otter's first love was not a rough wave, soft fingers, strong wrists – not
-  not
+excerpt_font_size: 3.4

 ---

 Otter's first love was not